getsops/sops/README.rst

 Threat Model
 ------------

-The security of the data stored using sops is as strong as the weakest cryptographic mechanism.
+The security of the data stored using SOPS is as strong as the weakest cryptographic mechanism.
 Values are encrypted using AES256_GCM which is the strongest symmetric encryption algorithm known today.
 Data keys are encrypted in either KMS, which also uses AES256_GCM, or PGP which uses either RSA or